panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 ## 3. Extracting multiple properties

-To extract more than one property, just enumerate all the necessary properties with a comma `,` separator:
+To extract more than one property, just enumerate all the properties separated with a comment `,`:

 ```javascript
 const { identifier1, identifier2, ..., identifierN } = expression;